 The Charter of the United Nations Act 1945 (COTUNA) provides legislative approval for the Charter of the United Nations (the Charter) in Australian law.
-COTUNA enables regulations to be made to give effect to United Nations Security Council (UNSC) decisions made under Chapter VII of the Charter to maintain or restore international peace and security.
-Under COTUNA, Australia is required under Article 25 of the Charter to carry out such UNSC decisions, insofar as those decisions require Australia to apply measures not involving the use of armed force.
+Part 4 of COTUNA gives effect to United Nations Security Council (UNSC) decisions made under Chapter VII of the Charter that relate to terrorism and dealing with assets in relation to terrorists.
+Australia is required under Article 25 of the Charter to carry out such UNSC decisions, insofar as those decisions require Australia to apply measures not involving the use of armed force.

-This Instrument was made under regulation 7 of the Charter of the United Nations (Anti-terrorism Measures) Regulations 2001 (Anti-terrorism Measures Regulations).
-Subregulation 7(1) obliges the person holding the position of Minister for Foreign Affairs (the Minister) to list a person or entity for counter-terrorism financial sanctions, if the Minister is satisfied that they are a person or entity mentioned in paragraph 1(c) of the UNSC Resolution 1373 (2001) (UNSCR 1373).
+COTUNA makes provision for, amongst other things, the listing of persons or entities involved in the commission of terrorist acts.
+This regime is an important tool which implements Australia's international obligation to cooperate on the prevention of terrorist financing.
+Section 15 of COTUNA, read in conjunction with subregulation 20(1) of the Charter of the United Nations (Dealing with Assets) Regulations 2008 (Dealing with Assets Regulations), obliges the person holding the position of Minister for Foreign Affairs (the Minister) to list a person or entity for counter-terrorism financial sanctions, if the Minister is satisfied that they are a person or entity mentioned in paragraph 1(c) of the UNSC Resolution 1373 (2001) (UNSCR 1373).
 That is, that they are: a person who commits, attempts to commit, or participates in or facilitates the commission of, terrorist acts; an entity owned or controlled by such persons; or a person or entity acting on behalf of, or at the direction of, such persons and entities.

-The purpose of a listing under subregulation 7(1) of the Anti-terrorism Measures Regulations is to subject the listed person or entity to counter-terrorism financial sanctions.
-There are two components to counter-terrorism financial sanctions:
+The purpose of a listing under section 15 of COTUNA is to subject the listed person or entity to counter-terrorism financial sanctions.
+There are two components to counter-terrorism financial sanctions under COTUNA: